jonase/eastwood/README.next.md

-If you know how to write tests using other Clojure test libraries besides `clojure.test` so that merely loading the file does not run the tests, please create an Issue for Eastwood on Github.
+If you know how to write tests using other Clojure test libraries besides `clojure.test` so that merely loading the file does not run the tests, please create an Issue for Eastwood on GitHub.

 If you have a code base you do not trust to load, consider a sandbox, throwaway virtual machine, etc.